 As a child, I wanted to have a ‘truth machine’ that would always give me true answers.
 I even had an image for it — a navy colour slot machine-shaped box, with yellow writing on a dark computer screen.
 Truth, being correct meant a lot back then, in my culture at least.
 But today, truth seems to have no value at all.
 It’s as if it has been replaced with whatever looks, sounds, and sells best, or whatever someone chooses to believe.
 If they believe it, it is true (to them).
 So, we can all have our separate versions of truth and reality, constantly enforced by online echo chambers.
 Why do so many Trump supporters still believe the election was rigged even after all of the legal challenges were thrown out by the courts, including the Supreme Court, where three out of nine justices were Trump’s own appointees?
 Hello?
 Is it because they already decided what they believe and it won’t change no matter the evidence?

 I can’t help but notice a troubling parallel with religion: ‘I believe, and nothing will change that because my faith is strong.’
 This analogy is the only way I can explain to myself the lack of rationality and blind allegiance from a large portion of Trump’s supporters.
 They will zealously defend him no matter what he does or says because believing in Trump is, like religion, part of their identity.
 It seems no coincidence that Trump has a steadfast following amongst America’s White Christians, who seem to view him as some God-sent saviour, a God-like figure himself.
 He is the only hope to make America great again and nothing can stand in his way.
 Certainly in the view of White Christian Nationalists who think that Capitol is where God’s will for the nation should be enacted and that faith requires them to retake their country.
 This is where religious faith is weaponised to justify intolerance and discrimination to the point of violence.
 Retaking the country means taking power away from black people and all people of colour, immigrants and other minorities.
-White Christian Nationalists are an extension of the Christian masters who gave themselves legal power over Negro slaves through the 1661 Barbados slave code.
+Is it wrong to see white Christian Nationalists as an extension of the Christian masters who gave themselves legal power over Negro slaves through the 1661 Barbados slave code?

 From a very young age, I was indoctrinated into Catholicism through Sunday masses in church, religion in school and the influence of some close family members.
 And, although I always knew there was more ‘God’ in my nearby woods and meadows than in any church building or sermon about modesty given by well-(over)fed priests driving fat cars, it took years of questioning to fully liberate my mind from the religious spell and the guilt trip of abandoning it.
-I know many religious people for whom their faith seems a source of positive strength.
+I know many religious people for whom faith seems a source of positive strength.
 But the way I experienced religion growing up is that it promotes— and perhaps even depends on —a certain level of intellectual suppression and lack of rigour in critical thinking.
 Religion imposes arbitrary moral codes, coerces believers into following them with a threat of eternally burning in Hell, and promises Heaven to those who avoid sin.
 This breeds intolerance for other religions, their Gods and moral codes.
 It discourages or downright abolishes one’s own judgement and independent thought.
 The thinking void is filled with emotions of fear and hope as one’s always at the mercy of some religious authority and their subjective judgement.

 What stops such thinking — or nonthinking — from spilling beyond the realm of religious faith?
 Is it possible that this has something to do with the rapid take-up of conspiracy theories?
 If one type of delusion, i.e. religious — yes, it has been argued for quite some time that religion is a mass delusion — is accepted because enough people believe it, might a bunch of fantastical fabrications including that Trump is the rightful election winner fighting Satan-worshipping pedophiles also be accepted, simply because enough people — including those in the position of authority — believe it?
 Indeed, QAnon messages, dressed in Christian-sounding language, spread like wildfire amongst Christian communities across the US, including pastors and church leaders.